 So, if you're charged with a lewd or lascivious act by force or fear under Penal Code Section 288(b)(1) in one of the Los Angeles County criminal courthouses, you need to know the elements.

-You need to discuss the elements with your defense attorney, and you need to decide whether this is something you want to take to trial and fight or whether it's something that you should plea bargain with the prosecutor, so you don't end up with a much harsher sentence.
+You need to discuss the elements with your defense attorney and decide whether you want to take this to trial and fight or plea bargain with the prosecutor so you don't end up with a much harsher sentence.
+Remember, your attorney is there to guide you through this process and ensure you make the best decisions for your case.

 Related Content: